SamirMarin/github-actions-by-example/chap2-deployment-workflow/s2-the-services.md

 ```
 We use the Storable interface to keep our functions generic and reusable.
 This allows our Workout struct to implement methods that convert it to DynamoDB-compatible formats.

-##### Integrating with Workout Struct
+##### Integrating with Workout pkg
-Next, integrate these methods with our Workout struct:
+Next, integrate these methods with our Workout pkg:
-Add the ToDynamoDbAttribute and ToDynamoDbItemInput functions to our workout struct.
-This ensures that our workout struct implements the Storable interface.
+Add the ToDynamoDbAttribute and ToDynamoDbItemInput functions to our workout pkg.
+This ensures that our workout pkg implements the Storable interface.

 ```golang
 package workout